Keyser422/Car-Car/README.md

 2. The Inventory API can add a vehicle, a vehicle model, and manufacturer.
 It will also track inventory of the dealerships available vehicles.

+## Service microservice

-3. The Service API allows the user to create and track vehicle maintenance appointments.
+The Service API allows the user to create and track vehicle maintenance appointments.
 It also will track the status of the appointments as pending, canceled, or finished.
-It has the ability to add a new technician and track which apppointments that technician is asssigned to work.
+It has the ability to add a new technician and track which appointments that technician is assigned to work.
 There is a special feature that will track the vin of a vehicle and if it was sold by the dealership appoinments on those vehicles will be VIP status.
 Lastly it has a service history that track every appoinment that has gone through the system.

 ## Sales microservice

-Explain your models and integration with the inventory microservice, here.
+The Sales API allows the user to create and track Salespeople, customers, sales, and the sale history.
+It will keep record of automobile sales that come from the inventory, containing the price, vin, customer, and salesperson.
+A customer can not sell cars that are not within the listed inventory.
+They can not sell a car that had already been sold before.
+The special feature shows automobiles available for sale from the inventory and they will be marked as unsold.
+It will detect automobiles that have already been sold.

 ### URLs and Ports